Non-incremental conversions

 Platform lift test

 Meta and Google randomize audiences into test and control groups.
-You run the test as normal — TrustData reads your first-party results and compares against platform claims.
+You run the test as normal, and TrustData reads your first-party results and compares against platform claims.

 calibration_factor = our_measured_lift / platform_claimed_lift.
 This ratio tells you how much to discount the platform's attribution claims for this audience type going forward.